biancarosa99/fitHub/README.md

-# fit-studio
+# fit-hub
-FitStudio is a fitness application built with NodeJs and ReactJs.
+FitHub is a fitness application built with NodeJs and ReactJs.